ashyu0216/ML-ICU/results_interpretation.md

 to the point estimate.

-**Why this is a legitimate finding**: the project's contribution isn't "we proved vasopressors do or don't cause harm" — the data can't support that — it's a demonstrated, validated pipeline that shows *why* that claim can't currently be supported, and what would be needed to support it (more data, better overlap, a real severity score, stabilized cross-fitting).
+**Why this is a legitimate finding**: the project's contribution isn't "we proved vasopressors do or don't cause harm", the data can't support that.
+It's a demonstrated, validated pipeline that shows *why* that claim can't currently be supported, and what would be needed to support it (more data, better overlap, a real severity score, stabilized cross-fitting).